-The following is some important product use, care and maintenance items that you should take out regularly to ensure your camper trailer is ready for adventure in the great outdoors:
+The following is some important product use, care and maintenance items that you should undertake/complete regularly to ensure your camper trailer is ready for adventure in the great outdoors:

 1. IMPORTANT PRODUCT CARE INFORMATION

-Wheel nuts to be checked every 100km within the first 400km, then as per then as per the maintenance check list in the hub manufacturers specifications booklet.
-This is to be done after the trailer has been picked-up from Eagle Outdoors Group Pty Ltd office or branch office.
+Wheel nuts to be checked every 100km within the first 400km, then as per the maintenance check list in the hub manufacturers specifications booklet.
+This is to be done after the trailer has been picked up from Eagle Outdoors Group Pty Ltd office or branch office.
 This process is to be repeated after any wheel removal.

 Do not modify, drill, penetrate or puncture the body or frame of the camper without permission from Eagle Outdoors Group Pty Ltd, this will void the warrantee.